Sohojoe/DQN_pytorch/Report.md

 ### Maximizing Discounted Future Rewards

 In practice, we want to reduce the impact of rewards further in the future.
-We achieve this by introducing a discount rate, γ (gamma), where each step in the future is multiple by an incremental power of γ.
+We achieve this by introducing a discount rate, γ (gamma), where each step in the future is multiplied by an incremental power of γ.
 Therefore:

 !["(G at timestep t, is equivalent to, R, at t+1, +, (gamma, times R, at t+2), +, (gamma squared, times, R, at t+3), +, etc.)"][Gt_discounted]